Orašac, the birthplace of the Serbian state

 There are a few portraits of the famous insurgents, as well.

-It is always interesting to see the items used in every daily life in households.
+It is always interesting to see the items used in everyday life in households.

 Since you can see the whole monumental complex in Orašac in about one hour, you can visit some interesting places near Orašac.
 First, you can take a break in the household Karađorđev Vajat and try some local specialities.